toto200298/reto_codigo/README.md

 - **summary.md**: Executive summary covering approach, findings, business impact, and deployment recommendations.
 - **Model artifacts (.pkl)**: Trained model and preprocessing components required for reproducible inference.

-## Final Notes
+## Professional Reflection

-This project reflects how I approach applied machine learning problems: understanding the baseline first, making deliberate trade-offs, validating rigorously, and always aligning technical decisions with business impact and deployment realities.
+This challenge reflects how I usually approach data science work in practice.
+I start putting a lot of emphasis on understanding the baseline, validating assumptions, and making improvements that are intentional and explainable rather than complex for the sake of complexity.
+I also found this exercise particularly interesting because of the time constraints: it forced me to prioritize what truly matters, make trade-offs consciously, and focus on delivering a solution that is both solid and realistic.
+This way of working comes from experience delivering models in real environments, where clarity, reliability, and practical impact are just as important as raw performance metrics.